A solidly satisfying Southern Rhone bargain from Costco, we check out the latest vintage of the Kirkland Signature Gigondas.

 Gigondas is just to the northeast of the Chateaneuf-du-Pape region in the Southern Rhone Valley and offers a lot of similarity to that renowned region, usually at a lower price.
 It's great to see Costco continue to expand their Kirkland Signature label with wines like this one.
 (Also see our review of the Kirkland Signature CdP.)

-The Gigondas rules allow for a maximum 80% Grenache plus a minimum 15% Syrah or Mourvedre and a maximum 10% of other Rhone varieties except Carignan.
+The Gigondas rules allow for a maximum 85% Grenache plus a minimum 15% Syrah or Mourvedre and a maximum 10% of other Rhone varieties except Carignan.
 No oak aging is required.
 Costco doesn't indicate if this one spends any time in oak but if it does I'm guessing it's minimal.

-The 2016 Kirkland Signature Gigondas begins with a very nice and very appropriate aroma for southern Rhone – black cherry and black olives with a bit of an earthy, meaty, funky note and a little garrigue.
+The 2019 Kirkland Signature Gigondas begins with a very nice and very appropriate aroma for southern Rhone – black cherry and black olives with a bit of an earthy, meaty, funky note and a little garrigue.

 Tasting the medium to full-bodied wine shows juicy and tart berry flavors with a bit of earth, white and black pepper and more.
 With good balance and structure, this a really tasty wine.
 Overall it is similar to last year's wine, but we found this vintage to feature a bit more of the black pepper and have even better balance.